index-labs/copilothub-docs/docs/tutorial-basics/create-a-copilot.md

 These are a few of the factors to consider when choosing Copilot.

-**Level of customization**: If you need a Copilot that is highly personalized to your specific needs and knowledge base, a Data Copilot may be the better choice.
+**Level of customization**: If you need a Copilot that is highly personalized to your specific needs and knowledge base, a **Data Copilot** may be the better choice.
 If you're looking for a more generalized tool that can assist with a variety of tasks, a Prompt Copilot may be sufficient.

 **Data availability**: Consider the availability and accessibility of the data you would need to create a Data Copilot.
 If you have a lot of relevant data readily available, a Data Copilot may be a good option.
-However, if you don't have access to much data or don't have the time or resources to gather it, a Prompt Copilot may be a better choice.
+However, if you don't have access to much data or don't have the time or resources to gather it, a **Prompt Copilot** may be a better choice.

 ## Create a Copilot

 Click the `Create` button in `Home` page and follow the creating steps.

-### Uploading Data
+### 1. Uploading Data (For Data Copilot)

 ![Upload Data Image](/img/upload_data.jpeg)